Wrentch/GO-Port-scanner/README.md

 usage: PortScanner.exe [<flags>] <command> [<args> ...]

 Flags:
       --help             Show context-sensitive help (also try --help-long and --help-man).
   -a, --all              Display all results.
-By default it will only display the open
+By default it will only display
-              ports
+                         the open ports
+      --export           Results will be exporeted to a file --name=output.txt  Choose a name for the result file export, including the file extension.

 Commands:
   help [<command>...]